yugaego/tmp/.github/ISSUE_TEMPLATE/02-i-ve-got-an-idea.md

 ---
 name: I've got an idea
-about: Suggest an idea for this project
+about: Suggest an idea for company-mode
 title: ''
 labels: ''
 assignees: ''